Tomás Regalado (American politician): Miami Commissioner (1996–2009)

-On September 3, 1996, Regalado was elected in a special election for city commissioner, vacated by newly elected Mayor Joe Carollo.
+On September 3, 1996, Regalado was elected in a special election for the 4th district city commissioner seat vacated by newly elected Mayor Joe Carollo.
 He defeated CC Reed.

 One week after his election, the city of Miami's economic crisis was exposed by Operation Green Palm and an oversight board was installed.
 Governor Lawton Chiles declared Miami a state of financial emergency.
 He opposed laying off police officers saying "The police have been the darling of the city of Miami."

 During that time, he kept the news director position in the Spanish Broadcasting Systems by working as a daily host and commentator on WWFE la Poderosa and a host of a daily news program on the Cable Network TeleMiami.

 Regalado won re-election in 1999 (unknown), 2003 (unopposed), and 2007 (90%).

 Mayor of Miami (2009–2017)

 On November 3, 2009, Regalado was elected Miami's 42nd Mayor with 72% of the vote.

 He kept his promise he would lower his salary by $50,000 as well as reducing his pension by 25%.
 In 2012 he received from the hands of Roman Viotto Leandro Award "Referrer" awarded by the Foundation Young Leaders.
 Regalado said in August 2011: "I feel like Bill Clinton.
 Some people really hated him, and some people loved him."

 Regalado said of his goals: "Do I have a vision?
 Keep taxes down.
 Reduce the size of government.
 Fix the potholes.
 Fix the streets.
 Pick up the garbage."
 His biggest accomplishments are balancing the budget three times and striking deals with the unions.

 Regalado was re-elected to a second term in office in 2013 with 78% of the vote, garnering over 20,000 votes out of over 26,000 votes cast.

-Regalado got national attention for challenging President Donald Trump on the issue of sea level rise.
+Regalado got national attention in 2017 for challenging President Donald Trump on the issue of sea level rise.
 Prior to leaving office, Regalado placed on the ballot and campaigned for a sea level rise bond which received overwhelming support.

+Miami-Dade County Property Appraiser

+After incumbent property appraiser Pedro Garcia, age 87, announced he would not seek re-election, Regalado defeated Democratic nominee Marisol Zenteno in the 2024 general election with 57% of the vote.
+Upon assuming office, Regalado proposed lowering taxes for Miami-Dade residents by incorporating harm from climate change into property evaluations.